top of page

 Visitors can tour the mansion and gardens here, kept in the 1800s Queen Anne style architecture with furnishings intact.
 The mansion also contains an extensive art collection of American landscape paintings.
 The park also offers tours of its working dairy farm, Billings Museum, and National Park Carriage Barn Visitor Center.
 The most exciting aspect of this magnificent property is the 20 miles of carriage roads and trails that crisscross Mount Tom.

-The trailhead parking for the Pogue Loop is located on Prospect Road, a six-minute drive from the mansion and visitors center.
+The trailhead parking for the Pogue Loop is located on Prosper Road, a six-minute drive from the mansion and visitors center.
 From the Billings Barn & Museum parking, turn left onto Old River Road.
 In 100 feet, turn right onto VT-12N.
 In 2.6 miles, turn left onto Prosper Road.
 In 0.7 miles, turn left into the parking lot.
 Locate the trailhead at the far center to follow the loop clockwise.

 These trails allow dogs on leash, although they're not permitted in the pond.
 Here is the All Trails link for maps and GPS.
 For the best food options close by, check out the Woodstock Farmer's Market located at 979 West Woodstock Road (Route 4).
 They offer a wide variety of grab-and-go sandwiches and salads, a bakery, and the best cup of coffee I've ever had.
 No joke.